Islamabad court overturns verdict denying extension in Fawad’s physical remand

 An Islamabad court on Saturday reversed an order of a judicial magistrate that denied police an extension in the physical remand of PTI leader Fawad Chaudhry and ordered investigators to re-produce him before the magistrate today for the pursuance of the request.

-Chaudhry was taken into custody on Wednesday for allegedly “inciting violence against a constitutional institution” — the ECP.
-A first information report (FIR) against him was registered at Islamabad’s Kohsar police station on a complaint of Election Commission Secretary Umar Hameed.
+Chaudhry was taken into custody on Wednesday for allegedly “inciting violence against a constitutional institution” — the Election Commission of Pakistan (ECP).
+A first information report (FIR) against him was registered at Islamabad’s Kohsar police station on a complaint of ECP Secretary Umar Hameed.

 The FIR stated that Chaudhry, in a speech outside PTI Chairman Imran Khan’s house, had allegedly threatened the ECP and their family members.